Advantages of Homeschooling

 16. No forgotten gym kits and lunch boxes

-No returning 30 minutes later to fetch forgotten items.
+No returning 30 minutes later with forgotten items.

 17. Enthusiasm for learning